onnlucky/hotel/readme.txt

 reentrant.

 Notice only true/false/null/undefined and float values are guarenteed primitives.
-Especially tlNumber and tlText are tricky.
-They might be tlInt and tlText*, but they might also be higher level values that act as these.
+Especially tlNumber and tlString are tricky.
+They might be tlInt and tlString*, but they might also be higher level values that act as these.
 So when calling primitives you need to know they are, and force numbers and texts to be normalized (call toPrimitive on them).